Google Earth for Genealogy, Part 2: Adding Historical Maps & Data

 It’s that easy!
 Now let’s take at some specific and really useful things you can import into Google Earth that will help your New York genealogy research.

-Use Google Earth to look at New York county boundaries at any point in history
+Look at New York county boundaries at any point in history

 One challenge of New York research is that many of our ancestors populated the state while local, regional, and national territorial boundaries were evolving.